Faneuil Hall

-Faneuil Hall (/ˈfænjəl/ or /ˈfænəl/; previously /ˈfʌnəl/) is a marketplace and meeting hall located near the waterfront and today's Government Center, in Boston, Massachusetts.
+Faneuil Hall (/ˈfænjəl/ or /ˈfænəl/; previously /ˈfʌnəl/) is a marketplace and meeting hall near the waterfront and Government Center, in Boston, Massachusetts, United States.
 Opened in 1742, it was the site of several speeches by Samuel Adams, James Otis, and others encouraging independence from Great Britain.
 It is now part of Boston National Historical Park and a well-known stop on the Freedom Trail.
 It is sometimes referred to as "the Cradle of Liberty", though the building and location have ties to slavery.

 In 2008, Faneuil Hall was rated number 4 in "America's 25 Most Visited Tourist Sites" by Forbes Traveler.

 History

-18th century
+Eighteenth century

-After the project of erecting a public market house in Boston had been discussed for some years, slave merchant Peter Faneuil offered, at a public meeting in 1740, to build a suitable edifice at his own cost as a gift to the town.
-There was a strong opposition to market houses, and although a vote of thanks was passed unanimously, his offer was accepted by a majority of only seven.
+After the project of erecting a public market house in Boston had been discussed for some years, colonial merchant and slave trader Peter Faneuil offered, at a public meeting in 1740, to build a suitable edifice at his own cost as a gift to the town.
+Although a vote of thanks was passed unanimously, his offer was accepted by a majority of only seven (367 to 360).
 Funded in part by profits from slave trading, the building was begun in Dock Square in September of the same year.
 It was built by artist John Smibert in 1740–1742 in the style of an English country market, with an open ground floor serving as the market house, and an assembly room above.
 According to Sean Hennessey, a National Park Service spokesman, some of Boston's early slave auctions took place near Faneuil Hall.

 In 1761, the hall was destroyed by fire, with nothing but the brick walls remaining.
 It was rebuilt by the town in 1762.
 In 1775, during the British occupation of Boston, it was used for a theatre.

-19th century
+Nineteenth century

 In 1806, the hall was greatly expanded by Charles Bulfinch, doubling its height and width and adding a third floor.
-Four new bays were added, to make seven in all; the open arcades were enclosed, and the cupola was moved to the opposite end of the building.
+Four new bays were added, to make seven in all.
+The open arcades were enclosed, and the cupola was moved to the opposite end of the building.
 Bulfinch applied Doric brick pilasters to the lower two floors, with Ionic pilasters on the third floor.
 This renovation added galleries around the assembly hall and increased its height.
 Faneuil Hall was used for town meetings until 1822.
-Neighboring Quincy Market was constructed in 1824–1826.
+Neighboring Quincy Market was constructed between 1824 and 1826.

+Abolitionists met at the hall in the 1830s and formed the Committee of Vigilance and Safety to "take all measures that they shall deem expedient to protect the colored people of this city in the enjoyment of their lives and liberties."

 Faneuil Hall was entirely rebuilt of noncombustible materials in 1898–1899.

-20th and 21st centuries